Inside Looking Out (film)

 Inside Looking Out is a 1977 Australian film directed by Paul Cox.
 It was his second feature film.

 Plot

 The marriage of Robert and Elizabeth is collapsing, both concentrating on their jobs (journalist, mother) rather than each other.
 The film looks at a week in their lives.
-Robert sleeps with their babysitter, Marianne, while Elizabeth talks with their friends, Juliet and Alex.
+Robert sleeps with their babysitter, Juliet, while Elizabeth talks with their friends, Marianne and Alex.